-We are hoping for another brilliant line-up of kite flyers this year who will dazzle and amaze with acrobatic displays or astound with their huge static kites.
+We will have another brilliant line-up of kite flyers this year who will dazzle and amaze with acrobatic displays or astound with their huge static kites.

 But Kite Day is not just for the experts – the organisers encourage people to bring their own kites to fly.
 If you don't own a kite, why not make one or buy one on site?

 Kite Day is a wonderful family event.
-In between marvelling at the displays or kite flying, children can go on the bouncy castle or get their faces painted.
+In between marvelling at the displays or kite flying, children can go on the bouncy castles or get their faces painted.

-Dance on the Common to live music from GroovEsscence, who will play between the displays.
+Dance on the Common to live music from The Rapture Riders, who will play between the displays.
 And if dancing is not for you, explore the community stalls to get a taste of the incredible groups and societies which help make Streatham so special.

-Richard Payne, from the Friends of Streatham Common, which organises Kite Day is excited about the 2017 event:
+Mike Robinson, Chair of the Friends of Streatham Common, which organises Kite Day, is excited about the 2018 event: